99rafa/Sauron-Project/demo/README.md

 ```bash
 $ ./target/appassembler/bin/spotter <zkhost> <zport> <i>*
 ```

+zkhost = zooKeeper host
+zkport = zookeeper port
+i = number of the replica the client will try to connect to

 To use the spotter client, go to the ```/A31-Sauron/spotter``` directory and run, for example:
 ```bash